agritsik/awesome-books/Java_Concurrency_in_Practice.md

 # Chapter 5.
 Building Blocks

+### Concurrent collections
 - `ConcurrentHashMap` is a hash-based `Map` like `HashMap`, but it uses an entirely different locking strategy that offers better concurrency and scalability.
 Instead of synchronizing every method on a common lock, restricting access to a single thread at a time, it uses a finer-grained locking mechanism called __lock striping__.
 - The __copy-on-write collections__ (e.g. `CopyOnWriteArrayList`) derive their thread safety from the fact that as long as an effectively immutable object is properly published, no further synchronization is required when accessing it.
 They implement mutability by creating and republishing a new copy of the collection every time it is modified.
 - __Blocking queues__ support the __producer-consumer__ design pattern.
 The producer-consumer pattern also enables several performance benefits.
 Producers and consumers can execute concurrently; if one is I/O-bound and the other is CPU-bound, executing them concurrently yields better overall throughput than executing them sequentially.
 - Just as blocking queues lend themselves to the producer-consumer pattern, __deques__ lend themselves to a related pattern called __work stealing__.
 A producer-consumer design has one shared work queue for all consumers; in a work stealing design, every consumer has its own deque.
 If a consumer exhausts the work in its own deque, it can steal work from the tail of someone else’s deque.
 Work stealing can be more scalable than a traditional producer-consumer design because work- ers don’t contend for a shared work queue; most of the time they access only their own deque, reducing contention.
 When a worker has to access another’s queue, it does so from the tail rather than the head, further reducing contention.

+### Synchronizers
+- A __synchronizer__ is any object that coordinates the control flow of threads based on its state. __Blocking queues__ can act as synchronizers; other types of synchronizers include __semaphores__, __barriers__, and __latches__.
+- A __latch__ is a synchronizer that can delay the progress of threads until it reaches its terminal state [CPJ 3.4.2].
+A latch acts as a gate: until the latch reaches the terminal state the gate is closed and no thread can pass, and in the terminal state the gate opens, allowing all threads to pass.
+Once the latch reaches the terminal state, it cannot change state again, so it remains open forever.
+Latches can be used to
+    - Ensuring that a computation does not proceed until resources it needs have been initialized
+    - Ensuring that a service does not start until other services on which it depends have started
+    - Waiting until all the parties involved in an activity, for instance the players in a multi-player game, are ready to proceed.
+- __counting semaphores__ are used to control the number of activities that can access a certain resource or perform a given action at the same time [CPJ 3.4.1].
+Counting semaphores can be used
+    - to implement resource pools
+    - to impose a bound on a collection.
+- __Barriers__ are similar to latches in that they block a group of threads until some event has occurred [CPJ 4.4.3].
+The key difference is that with a barrier, all the threads must come together at a barrier point at the same time in order to proceed.
+- :+1: Latches are for waiting for events; barriers are for waiting for other threads.

 # Chapter 6.
 Task Execution

 ### 6.1 Executing tasks in threads
 - Most concurrent applications are organized around the execution of tasks: abstract, discrete units of work...
 Ideally, tasks are independent activities: work that doesn’t depend on the state, result, or side effects of other tasks.
 - Disadvantages of unbounded thread creation:
     - thread creation and teardown are not free